 Weipa Aboriginal shell mounds: The Weipa shell mounds are made up of around 200 000 tonnes of shells which seem to have been placed in the area about 800 years ago.
 How and why they got there is a mystery.

 Uningan Nature Reserve: Bird Watching and Nature Walks have been developed in this reserve, which covers an area of over 2,800 hectares and includes habitats such as open woodland, palm forests and mangroves.
 9km of walking tracks have been marked and several footbridges constructed over creeks in the area.
-Data has been gathered on the flora, fauna and Aboriginal knowledge of the area.
-Features such as the large shell mounds (middens) and canoe trees have been signposted.
+Features such as the large shell mounds (middens) and canoe trees are signposted.

 Brief history: Missionaries arrived in the area in 1891 and a decade later the geologist CFV Jackson noted the presence of bauxite.
 There was little interest in the mineral at the time - the gold discoveries at the Wenlock River were attracting much more attention.
 It wasn't until 1955 that the pure bauxite deposits of the area began to be exploited.
 Weipa is now the largest bauxite mine in the world.
 The known deposits are likely to last for another 250 years at the present rate of extraction.
 The town was built by Comalco and the Queensland government in the early 1960s and the port of Weipa was officially opened in 1962.

 Origin of name: of Aboriginal origin, it is the name of the locality given by the Yupangati people.